Threads of Life: Recording

-The band entered the studio during September, 2006, to begin recording the album.
+The band entered the studio during September 2006, to begin recording the album.
 It was recorded at Dave Grohl's Studio 606 in Northridge, a community located in Los Angeles, California.
 The band overwrote for this album, and ended up bringing thirteen songs to the studio.
-According to Brain Fair, this was the first time the band had more than enough material for a record.
+According to Brian Fair, this was the first time the band had more than enough material for a record.
 Threads of Life was the first, and only, Shadows Fall album to be produced by Nick Raskulinecz, known for working with Foo Fighters and Velvet Revolver.
 Raskulinecz grew up listening to thrash metal, according to Fair, and thus fit well with the sound the band was looking to create.
 The deviation from Zeuss, who has produced most of the band's albums, was explained by bassist Paul Romanko in an interview:

 The album was still mixed by Zeuss, allowing for some familiarity, and Romanko notes that it was Zeuss himself who originally suggested the change.

 The label, Atlantic Records, had no influence musically on the album.
 The label did not hear the album until after it was mastered.
 In regards to the overall recording process, Fair commented, "We didn’t write a safe record."